-There are some aspects which should be discussed before discussing about the revenue model of Tinder application.
+There are some aspects which should be discussed before discussing the revenue model of Tinder application.
 These aspects are –

 Users create a tinder profile by logging in through Facebook.
 Profile pictures, work and college, interests and other basic information is imported from Facebook.
 These profiles play a very important role in the business model of tinder.

 Tinder is a local based social search application which suggests different users to a person based on his/her location and interests.

 Swipe is central to Tinder’s design.
 List of prospective matches based on geographical location, number of mutual friends, and common interests are suggested to a user who is asked to swipe right to like and left to dislike the suggested profile and continue search.
 Tinder was the first application to use these feature.

 Users get matched if both of them have liked each other.
-Match is a prerequisite to start a chat.
+A match is a prerequisite to start a chat.